What estate documents do you need in Georgia?

 Advance directives prevent confusion, delays, and painful family disputes during medical emergencies.
 Georgia has its own legally required format; a qualified attorney can help ensure yours is compliant and properly filed with your providers.

-Why do you need a Durable Power of Attorney in Georgia
+Do I need a Power of Attorney in Georgia?

 A Durable Power of Attorney (POA) allows someone you trust to handle your financial and legal affairs if you become unable to.